 Every course is required to have a syllabus.
-The syllabus is expected to contain the following information:
+When crafting your syllabus, please refer to the COI's Guidelines for Syllabi for recommended style and content suggestions.
+The syllabus should contain the following information:

 - instructor's office hours and contact information